atlury/Intel-Edison-OS-Images/README.md

 Ap mode is also supported for Ubuntu

-==Current Kernel is 4.8RC4 Mainline supporting the following Wireless
+# Current Kernel is 4.8RC4 Mainline supporting the following

+Wireless
 External SD-Card
 Internal MMC
 SPI/I2C

-==Working-in-progress (streamline)
+# Working-in-progress (streamline)

 SPI / DMA, PWM and intel_idle

-==Not-yet-started/Unknown
+# Not-yet-started/Unknown

 No Audio, no BT, no PSHSST will supported for now.

-==Mainline with devicetree will officially begin from 4.9
+# Mainline with devicetree will officially begin from 4.9